-A Deliberately Slow Start to my Time in Prague
+A Deliberately Slow Start to my Time in Prague, October 2023

 Since nine days in Prague will be plenty of time here, I’m giving myself some time to rest and recover before I jump too fast into the tourist fray.
 There are definitely a lot of tourists here, including school groups.